anujgupta82/anujgupta82.github.io_old/_posts/2016-12-23-resources-on-CNN.markdown

 Another good resource is this [blog by Ujjwal](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/)

 Adam Harley's [blog](http://scs.ryerson.ca/~aharley/neural-networks/) on basic of CNNs.
+Its bit lengthy but if you are confortable with the key ideas discussed in first 2 blogs by Adesh and Ujjwal, this is a great post.

 Wanna get a feel of CNNs in action ? check this [awesome visualization by Adam Harley](http://scs.ryerson.ca/~aharley/vis/conv/flat.html).
 I highly recomend to play with it.